Ralim/IronOS/README.md

 # IronOS - Flexible Soldering iron control Firmware

 _This repository was formerly known as TS100, it's the same great code.
-Just with more supported devices_
+Just with more supported devices._

 Originally conceived as an alternative firmware for the TS100, this firmware has evolved into a complex soldering iron control firmware.